The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 • Bloomberg: Bloomberg uses data from various prediction markets, including Kalshi and Polymarket, in its financial and business news reporting.

 These partnerships reflect a growing trend in "journalism" to use crowd-based forecasting and real-time market data to provide audiences with data-driven insights and more interactive ways to follow major events.
+There are many prediction apps competing for partnerships, like Crypto.com, Underdog, and lately including major players like Robinhood and Coinbase getting on the bandwagon.

-Key Development Timeline:
+Key Development Timeline

+The Panic of 1907, also known as the 1907 Bankers' Panic or Knickerbocker Crisis, was a financial crisis that took place in the United States over a three-week period starting in mid-October, when the New York Stock Exchange suddenly fell almost 50% from its peak the previous year.
+The panic occurred during a time of economic recession, and there were numerous runs affecting banks and trust companies.
 The 1907 panic eventually spread throughout the nation when many state and local banks and businesses entered bankruptcy.
-The primary causes of the run included a retraction of market liquidity by a number of New York City banks and a loss of confidence among depositors, exacerbated by unregulated side bets at bucket shops.[2]
+The primary causes of the run included a retraction of market liquidity by a number of New York City banks and a loss of confidence among depositors, exacerbated by unregulated side bets at bucket shops.

-II.
-Modern Prediction Market Timeline
+Modern Prediction Market Evolution

-• One of the first modern electronic prediction markets is the University of Iowa's Iowa Electronic Markets, introduced during the 1988 US presidential election.[8]
+• 1988: Iowa Electronic Markets (IEM) launched, pioneering political event prediction markets.
+One of the first modern electronic prediction markets at the University of Iowa, introduced during the 1988 US presidential election.

-• Around 1990 at Project XanaduRobin Hanson used the first known corporate prediction market.
-Employees used it in order to bet on, for example, the cold fusion controversy.
+• 1990: At Project Xanadu, Robin Hanson used the first known corporate prediction market.
+Employees used it to bet on topics like the cold fusion controversy.

 • 2001-2013: Intrade brought prediction markets to mainstream attention before facing regulatory issues and closure.